xavierchia/xavierchia.github.io/_posts/2022-05-15-founder-patterns.md

 Learn more [here](https://www.acquisition.com/offers-value-equation).

-## Everybody who goes into business is actually three-people-in-one: The Entrepreneur, The Manager, and The Technician.
+## The Entrepreneur, The Manager, and The Technician.

 *"If your business depends on you, you don’t own a business— you have a job.
 And it’s the worst job in the world because you’re working for a lunatic!"* - Michael Gerber in The E-Myth Revisited